-We recently came across a post on Reddit.com by a reader pleading for pet owners to beware of tea tree oil when it comes to dogs.
-The reader noted that her 14-year-old dog suddenly started showing signs of serious illness, which she believes were caused by her mother’s use of tea tree oil to clean the dog’s feet and help prevent fleas and ticks.
+But, not everyone follows that guideline or is even aware of the need for caution.
+A post on Reddit.com pleads for pet owners to beware of tea tree oil when it comes to dogs.
+The reader noted that her 14-year-old dog suddenly started showing signs of serious illness, which she believes were caused by her mother’s use of tea tree oil to clean the dog’s feet and help prevent fleas and ticks:

 “The vet couldn’t tell us exactly why he was showing signs of confusion and almost depression-like symptoms where he didn’t want to be touched and left alone.
 I strongly believe he was behaving this way because of the tea tree oil.
 PLEASE PLEASE DO NOT USE IT ON YOUR PETS!
 Please share and help me get the word out.”

-The “depression-like” symptoms noted by the owner of the dog were definitely consistent by what vetstreet.com relates about tea tree oil and toxicity.
+The “depression-like” symptoms noted by the owner of the dog were definitely consistent with what vetstreet.com relates about tea tree oil and toxicity.
 According to vetstreet.com, American Society for the Prevention of Cruelty to Animals’ Animal Poison Control Center center data used in the 2014 report noted above include 337 dogs and 106 cats exposed to 100 percent tea tree oil either via skin or orally or both.
 Out of the 443 animals exposed, 343 (77 percent) “developed an adverse reaction consistent with toxicity.”

 As one person commented on the post about the sick dog, “Not only Tea Trea but other oils as well like peppermint, eucalyptus, etc. They’re toxic even when used in small amount and in a diffuser.”

-“When you put it on (feet/chest/bod) put clothes on over it.
+Another person commented that they used essential oils, but were very careful to make sure it was kept closed and away from pets.
+This person wrote, “When you put it on (feet/chest/bod) put clothes on over it.
 You don’t want it in your couch, bed, or carpet.
 1-It leaves stains 2-your pet may have a severe reaction to it.”

-“I only use aroma therapy in my bathroom, and the dogs are NOT allowed in there ever.“
+The same person also added that pet owners who use diffusers should put their pet in another room, writing, “I only use aroma therapy in my bathroom, and the dogs are NOT allowed in there ever.“